 December 2000: Filming on the Lord of the Rings trilogy wraps.

-December 2001: The Lord of the Rings: The Fellowship of the Ring released.
+December 2001: The Lord of the Rings: The Fellowship of the Ring opens in cinemas.

-December 2002: The Lord of the Rings: The Two Towers released.
+December 2002: The Lord of the Rings: The Two Towers opens in cinemas.

-December 2002: Russell Alexander begins running guided tours of the set – at this stage mostly deconstructed with empty Hobbit holes, paths and the party tree, but word spreads and the tours become very popular.
+December 2002: Russell Alexander begins running guided tours of the set.
+At this stage, it is mostly deconstructed with empty Hobbit holes, paths and the party tree, but word spreads and the tours become very popular.

-December 2003: The Lord of the Rings: The Return of the King released.
+December 2003: The Lord of the Rings: The Return of the King opens in cinemas.

 2009: Construction begins in preparation for filming of The Hobbit trilogy.
-The set is rebuilt in permanent materials.
+Workers rebuild the set in permanent materials.

 2011: Parts of Hobbiton begin to close in preparation for filming for The Hobbit trilogy.

-March 2011: Filming starts at Hobbiton.
-The site remains open throughout, with some filming and photography restrictions.
+March 2011: Once again Hobbiton is a live movie set.
+The attraction remains open to visitors but has some filming and photography restrictions.

-July 2012: Filming on The Hobbit movies ends.
+July 2012: That’s a wrap!
+Filming on The Hobbit movies ends.

-November 2012: The Hobbit: An Unexpected Journey released
+November 2012: The Hobbit: An Unexpected Journey opens in cinemas.

 December 2012: The Green Dragon Inn opens at Hobbiton.
 Visitors can now enjoy traditional pub fare as well as special ‘Southfarthing’ beers and ciders locally brewed and only available at Hobbiton.

-July 2013: The last additional shots for the Hobbit trilogy are filmed
+July 2013: Crews film the last additional shots for the Hobbit trilogy.

-November 2013: Finishing touches on the permanent dwellings are completed, including night lighting and other effects.
+November 2013: Workers complete finishing touches on the permanent dwellings, including night lighting and other effects.

-December 2013: The Hobbit: The Desolation of Smaug released
+December 2013: The Hobbit: The Desolation of Smaug opens in cinemas.

-December 2014: The Hobbit: The Battle of the Five Armies released
+December 2014: The Hobbit: The Battle of the Five Armies opens in cinemas.

 March 2015: Hobbiton welcomes its one millionth visitor!

-Take your place in Hobbiton's history with a visit to this amazing movie set and natural attraction on a GreatSights Hobbiton day tour.
+Be part of the history of Hobbiton with a visit to this amazing movie set and natural attraction on a GreatSights Hobbiton day tour.